Jason Vander Laan

 Jason Kenneth Vander Laan (born September 22, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football as a quarterback for the Ferris State Bulldogs.
 Vander Laan was signed by the New York Jets as an undrafted free agent in 2016.
 After his playing career, he became the offensive coordinator for Rockford High School.

 College career

 At Ferris State, Vander Laan set the NCAA all-divisions record for career rushing yards by a quarterback with 5,953.
 He also set the NCAA Division II record for rushing yards in a single season by a quarterback (1,607 in 2013).
 Also, at Ferris State he won 2 Harlon Hill Trophies, which is awarded to the best player in all of NCAA Division II.

-Legacy

 On October 22, 2022, Vander Laan's No. 15 was retired by the Bulldogs.